Stringy invariants for horospherical varieties of complexity one: Arc spaces and motivic integration

 \subsection{Stringy invariants of varieties with log terminal singularities}

-We introduce in this subsection some of our main objects of study, the \emph{stringy motivic volume} $\E$, the \emph{stringy E-function} and the \emph{stringy Euler characteristic} of log terminal algebraic varieties.
-These invariants are defined by Batyrev (\cite{Batyrev1998:StringyHodge, Batyrev99:stringy, Batyrev00:stringy}) and also studied by several authors such as Denef--Loeser \cite{Denef-Loeser:McKay}, Yasuda \cite{Yasuda} and Schepers--Veys (\cite{Veys:Stringyzeta, Veys:stringy, SchepersVeys:stringy, SchepersVeys:Efunction}).
-Using these invariants Batyrev introduced in \cite{Batyrev1998:StringyHodge} a topological mirror symmetry test for singular Calabi--Yau mirror pairs and a conjectural definition of stringy Hodge numbers for certain canonical Gorenstein varieties.
-Veys generalized these invariants to almost arbitrary $\mathbb Q$-Gorenstein singular varieties, assuming Mori's Minimal Program (\cite{Veys:Stringyzeta, Veys:stringy}).
-Batyrev in \cite{Batyrev99:stringy} , Denef--Loeser in \cite{Denef-Loeser:McKay} and Yasuda in \cite{Yasuda} gave also a proof of a version of Reid's McKay correspondence conjecture.

-Let $X$ be an irreducible normal $\QQ$-Gorenstein variety, namely $X$ is a normal variety and that a (thus any) canonical divisor $K_X$ is $\QQ$-Cartier.
-We say that a morphism of varieties $f : X' \to X$ is a \emph{resolution of singularities} if $X'$ is smooth, $f$ is birational and proper, and the exceptional locus is the reunion of finitely many normal crossings irreducible smooth divisors.
-By Hironaka's theorem \cite{hironaka64} such resolutions exist.

-Choose such a resolution of singularities $f : X' \to X$ and denote by $(E_i)_{i \in I}$ the irreducible components of the exceptional locus of $f$.
-If $K_X$ (resp. $K_{X'}$) is a canonical divisor of $X$ (resp. of $X'$) we define the \emph{relative canonical divisor} as
+Let $X$ be an irreducible normal $\QQ$-Gorenstein variety, namely, $X$ is a normal variety and a (thus any) canonical divisor $K_X$ is $\QQ$-Cartier.
+We say that a morphism $f : X' \to X$ is a \emph{resolution of singularities} if $X'$ is smooth, $f$ is birational and proper, and the exceptional locus is the reunion of finitely many normal crossings irreducible smooth divisors. \begin{definition} Let $X$ be a normal $\mathbb Q$-Gorenstein algebraic variety with log terminal singularities.
+Let $f : X' \ra X$ be a resolution of singularities of $X$ and let $(E_i)_{i\in I}$ be the set of irreducible components of its exceptional locus.
+Let $K_X$ (resp. $K_{X'}$) be a canonical divisor of $X$ (resp. of $X'$) and $(\nu_i)_{i\in I}$ be the multiplicities of the relative canonical divisor

-The multiplicities $\nu_i$ will also be denoted by $\nu(E_i)$.
-By \cite[Remark 2.23]{KollarMori:IntroMMP}, if $f' : Y' \ra X$ is an other birational morphism and $E' \subset Y'$ is an irreducible component of the exceptional locus such that the valuation $v_{E'}$ is equal to the valuation $v_{E_i}$ for some $i \in I$, then the multiplicities $\nu(E_i)$ and $\nu(E')$ are equal.
-We call \emph{divisor over $X$}, any irreducible component of the exceptional locus of some birational morphism to $X$.
-The rational number